FONDA SPEEDWAY

-A Premier Track in New York
+A Premier Track in New York.
+The Emphasis is

 In the part of Vermont where I came from, NASCAR was not sanctioning any tracks.
 But, when we traveled to either the small Otter Creek Speedway in Vergennes, or if we ventured over to Fonda, I would get to see stars from Fonda Speedway, the track which was arguably the mecca for racing in our region - in the era of the 1960's.
 Ed Feuz and Jim Gage decided to field stock car races at the Montgomery County Fairgrounds race track.